bwakedavis/bwakedavis.github.io/content/blog/learn-about-ethereum/index.markdown

 + *Trust* - yourrecords are encrypted on a shared ledger.
 + Backup - your document are duplicated many times over.
 + *Accuracy* - they're sometime kinda slower and expensive but avoid errors that arise from tedious computional work.

+#### Best practices for DApps design

+1. You should not take control of your user private keys
+2. First define your data model.Decide what to put and what not to put on the blockchain.
+3. You should not sign transactions on behalf of your users from a central server
+4. You should not put all the critical data and code on the blockchain
+5. You should always run security tools on your smart contract
+6. You should deploy your app on a public testnet before deploying on the test net
+7. You should use ethereum addresses to identify users using ```msg.sender```
+8. You should explain the update mechanism of your smart contract
+9. You should explain how the external data is collected
+10. You should verify you smart contract on etherscan
+11. You should show feedback to users while transactions are underway
+12. Have read-only UI mode for users who don't have wallets
+13. Have a fallback web3 provider that connects to infura without connecting to any wallet
+14. Support multiple wallets
+15. Don't trigger the metamask dapp popup too early
+16. Describe the effect of the transaction clearly and what it's for
+17. Show feedback after the transaction is sent and is beign processed
+18. Keep the UI updated with the smart contract by using events

+### Decentralized Finance (DeFi)

+Applications on the blockchain decentralizing finance, lending and interest earnings

 **Yield Farming** - Earning money on deposit to be given to other people as loans and they payback with interest

 **Liquidity mining** - distributing tokens to users of a protocol for doing some tasks

-### Decentralized Finance (DeFi)

-Applications on the blockchain decentralizing finance, lending and interest earnings

 #### Advantages of DeFi